-HyperLab 2009 introduces a really powerful quantitative isotope identification module, which is reliably identifies a large set of nuclei found in its nuclear database, while presenting the results in a exceptionally enjoyable visual manner.
+HyperLab has a powerful quantitative isotope identification module, which is reliably identifies a large set of nuclei found in its nuclear database, determining activities of isotopes with overlapping peaks, while presenting the results in an exceptionally enjoyable visual manner.
 This utility is also able to perform the identification on virtually any kind of gamma-spectrum producing phenomenon, e.g. prompt-gamma activation reactions, if the gamma intensity ratios are constant within a component to be identified.